mguinea/laravel-ddd-example/README.md

 Repository pattern

-Our repositories try to be as simple as possible usually only containing basic CRUD methods (delete, find, save and list).
+Our repositories try to be as simple as possible usually only containing basic CRUD methods (delete, find, save and list using criteria pattern).

 #### CQRS